ThoughtWorks-SEA/developer-training/docs/frontend/webpack-babel.md

 ## What is Babel

 Babel is a JS compiler.
-You can also think of it as a translator typically translating a syntax that a newer browser can understand to a format that everyone else can also understand them.
+You can also think of it as a translator that translates syntax that a newer browser can understand, into a format that everyone else can also understand.

-Browser doesn't understand JSX, so we will need the help of Babel to translate JSX to something browser can understand.
+The browser doesn't understand JSX, so we will need the help of Babel to translate JSX into something it can understand.

 Try it out here: https://babeljs.io/repl

-In JSX
+In JSX:

 ```javascript
 function SayHello({ name }) {